 Regional and local policies to support green growth and innovation in Agder.

-Regional strategy and plan - Agder.
+Regional strategy and plan - Agder

-The Regional strategy (Agder 2030) main objective is to develop Agder to a social and economic resilient and sustainable region by 2030.
+The Regional Stategy's (Agder 2030) main objective is to develop Agder into a socially and economically resilient and sustainable region by 2030.
 Addressing all UN sustainable development goals is an objective for the regional plan and the authorities.
 This means developing an attractive region for all with low emission region and society with good living conditions.
 Reduction of greenhouse emissions with a minimum of 45% by 2030.